esteeschwarz/SPUND-LX/intLX/README.md

 #### 2. reddit corpus essai
 Q: reddit.com/de

-- see [here](reddit) for exploring the corpus in the nosketch engine
+- see [here](reddit) for help exploring the corpus in the nosketch engine